Webster's Unabridged Dictionary - Letter G - Page 27

 Glossology (n.)
 The science of language; comparative philology; linguistics; glottology.

 Glossopharyngeal (a.)
+(Anat.)
 Pertaining to both the tongue and the pharynx; -- applied especially to the ninth pair of cranial nerves, which are distributed to the pharynx and tongue. -- n.
 One of the glossopharyngeal nerves.

 Glossy (a.)
 Smooth and shining; reflecting luster from a smooth surface; highly polished; lustrous; as, glossy silk; a glossy surface.